TOPIC: What Is The Best Workout To Increase Speed And Agility?

 T-Drill

 Set up a series of cones in a T shape.
 The working player starts by sitting down cross legged.
-On the start command they run to their right and back, run backwards and back and then to the left and back at full speed.
+On the start command they run to their right and back, run backward and back and then to the left and back at full speed.

 20 Yard Pro-Agility Shuttle